walles/numbervaders/README.md

   as well.
 Nice during development.
 Tried with `setOnKeyListener()` and [this](https://stackoverflow.com/a/26567134/473672) but only got events sporadically, never mind.
+* Stop all the invalidate() calls when the simulation is frozen.
+Can't see how this would help with much of anything.

 ## DONE
 * Make text move down from top